-For the purpose of statement of cash flow, cash and cash equivalents include cash on hand, deposits held at call with banks, and net of bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities on the statement of financial position.
+For the purpose of statements of cash flows, cash and cash equivalents include cash on hand, deposits held at call with banks, and net of bank overdrafts.
+Bank overdrafts are shown within borrowings in current liabilities on the statements of financial position.